Beating the Supply Chain Bottleneck

 Shifts in consumer behavior, the worsening driver shortage, and new demands on the frequency and types of deliveries are placing a squeeze on the entire transportation industry.
 That squeeze is intensified in the food and beverage industry where a proliferation of products as well as the number of locations selling fresh foods has increased.

-"The consumer has many more options to do their grocery shopping today than they ever had before," said Andy Moses, senior vice president of sales and solutions for Penske Logistics.
+"The consumer has many more options to do their grocery shopping today than they ever had before," said Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.
 "If a consumer has one bad experience today, it is highly likely they will change stores and today they have options to change.
 Ten years ago you didn’t have those types of options."

 Today shoppers can pick up food and beverage items at grocery stores, big box retailers, convenience stores or specialty grocers or order online.
 They also have greater expectations of service.